willbraun/gridlock/README.md

 # Overview

-Gridlock is a 2-player number game involving geometry and multiplication.
+Gridlock is a 2-player number strategy game.
 A friend showed me this game on a whiteboard a few years ago, and I thought it would be fun to create a digital version.
 This game runs entirely in the browser so two people can play on one device.
 I designed this for mobile, but it will work on any size screen.

 Play here - https://willbraun.github.io/gridlock/

-I am most proud of the "Computer - Hard" mode in settings.
+I am most proud of the "Computer - Hard" mode in Settings.
 It is an AI that I created to play against you, and it is quite a challenge!
 I designed the AI based on chess engines, and it uses a minimax algorithm, alpha-beta pruning, and an evaluation function.
 Ask me about it if you're curious!

 # Rules